-- Mix eggs and sugar together until the mixture doubles in volume.
+- Using a mixer, beat eggs and sugar until the mixture doubles in volume.

-- Add the oil and milk, spoon by spoon.
+- Add the oil and milk, spoon by spoon, and continue mixing.

-- In a medium bowl, mix flour and baking powder together.
+- In a medium bowl, stir flour and baking powder together.

-- Add the flour to the egg mixture, by folding gently the flour in.
+- Add the flour to the egg mixture by folding it gently in.

 - Butter and flour a 9x13 baking pan and pour half of the batter in the pan.
 Bake for 10 minutes, then remove the pan from the oven and set aside.

-- Using a hand mixer, mix all ingredients together except the raisins, that you stir in at the end.
+- Using a hand mixer, mix all ingredients except the raisins that you stir in at the end.

 - Pour the filling mixture over the baked bottom of the cake and spread evenly.